Skip to content

 Ortisei

-The trip's one big travel day, and we will not pretend otherwise: it is a long haul across northern Italy from the western Alps to the eastern.
-Break it, enjoy the changing scenery, and arrive in Ortisei in Val Gardena for the most beautiful mountains of the lot.
+The trip's one big travel day, and we will not pretend otherwise: a long haul that crosses into Italy, your third country, and tracks east across the north of the country from the western Alps to the eastern.
+Break it up, lean into the changing scenery from glaciated peaks to Italian lakes and valleys, and treat lunch as a proper stop rather than a service-station grab.
+Start early to get the miles behind you with daylight to spare.
+You arrive in Ortisei, in the Val Gardena, gateway to the Dolomites and, to many eyes, the most beautiful mountains of the lot.

 10. Day10